-The second module uses the outputs from the health impact module as an input to estimate the resulting changes in the demographic structure of each country.
+The second module uses the health impact inputs to estimate the resulting changes in the demographic structure of each country.

 Baseline data is used to provide a value for population size and disaggregation across gender and age in the business-as-usual scenario.
 Changes in the estimated number of births and deaths in the 100% funding scenario relative to the business-as-usual scenario are then used to estimate overall changes in population size: